-FCM conducts outcome studies of all activities and expected results are articulated in terms of changes in competence, performance, and patient outcomes.
+FCM conducts outcome studies of all activities and expected results are articulated in terms of changes in competence, performance, and patient outcomes for the team.
 Evidenced-based outcomes expected of participants who complete FCM-provided programs include:

-Enhanced physician-patient (or nurse-patient) relationship as a result of current continuing education in broad-based knowledge;
+Enhanced team based learning as a result of current continuing education in broad-based knowledge;

 Effective and accurate treatment of diagnosed conditions, e.g. accurate and appropriate pharmacotherapy leading to decrease in adverse responses by patients;